 Gently wash the infant’s head every day with a mild baby shampoo.
 Mild is the key word here.
 Look for a baby shampoo for cradle cap with words like:

-Gentle body shampoos and body washes for cradle cap like Dr. Eddie’s Happy Cappy cleanse thoroughly without irritating baby’s delicate skin.
-Before rinsing the shampoo off the scalp, loosen the scales by massaging with your fingertips, a wash cloth, or alternatively you can use a small, soft-bristled brush or fine-toothed comb.
+Gentle body shampoos and body washes for cradle cap like Dr. Eddie’s Happy Cappy cleanse thoroughly without irritating the baby’s delicate skin.
+Before rinsing the shampoo off the scalp, loosen the scales by massaging with your fingertips, a washcloth, or alternatively, you can use a small, soft-bristled brush or a fine-toothed comb.
 After the scales disappear, the gentle washing process should be repeated every 2-3 days to prevent scales from building up again.

-After all, cradle cap is common, harmless, and no reflection of the care you are providing your newborn.
+After all, infantile seborrheic dermatitis is common, harmless, and no reflection of the care you are providing your newborn.
 It will go away.